 Johannes Gutenberg invented movable type printing in the 1450s.
 Since then, the printed book has revolutionized learning throughout the world.
-With increased literacy and the invention of the printing press, no longer was knowledge limited to only the wealthy, powerful, or the church scholars.
+With increased literacy and the invention of the printing press, and wide-spread public education, no longer was knowledge limited to only the wealthy, powerful, or the church scholars.
 In recent years, in addition to conventional printed books, there are two other platforms for books that are being widely embraced as well-e-books and audio books.
 According to Jeff Bercovici of Forbes, Kindle titles account for approximately 19.5% of all books sold in the US.
-E-books now comprise 30% of all book sales with Amazon (Kindle) having 65%, Apple (iBook) 22%, and Barnes & Noble (Nook) 3.65%.
-Since this study, Audio books have now also become increasingly popular.
+E-books now comprise 30% of all book sales with Amazon (Kindle) having 65%, Apple (iBook) 22%, and Barnes & Noble (Nook) 3.65%.1 Since this study, Audio books have now also become increasingly popular.
 They have been around for decades, but are no longer thought of as marketable only to the blind.
 Technology has dramatically increased their popularity.
 The historic format for distribution of the narrated books has been CD.
-There is also now strong popularity for downloading audio books onto devices such as tablets, phones, iPods, and MP3 players.
+There is also now strong popularity for downloading audio books onto devices such as tablets and cell phones.
 This technology delivered through the Internet empowers readers to listen and learn while doing activities that preclude holding a traditional, printed book or e-reader.
-Major distributors for audio books include iTunes (Apple) and Audible.com (Amazon).
+Major distributors for audio books include Audible.com (Amazon) and iTunes (Apple).
 Sometimes, these recordings are professionally narrated.
 But, many audio books are recorded by the author.
-For millions of non-readers, this audio form of books opens up new worlds of education and entertainment.
+For millions of nonreaders, this audio form of books opens up new worlds of education and entertainment.

 Writing a book and seeing it in print is a tremendously rewarding experience.
 Holding your first bound copy is a thrill that all authors enjoy!
 Adoration Publishing is pleased to provide you with this guide containing important information to help you achieve your publishing goals.
-Adoration Publishing is not presently publishing unsolicited books by authors not presently in our catalog, but there are many of other good options for you to choose.
+Adoration Publishing is not presently publishing unsolicited books by authors not presently in our catalog, but there are many of other good options from which to choose.
+The goal of this guide its to help you develop and publish your book.